 In a video posted on her Instagram profile, the 20-year-old athlete from Havana explained that her only way to qualify was to participate in the Open in the Dominican Republic, but the political and economic crisis in the country prevented her from doing so.

 "The only way I could qualify was by going to the Open in the Dominican Republic.
 But unfortunately, I couldn't go due to the political and economic situation in the country.
-They simply couldn't send me," he stated.
+They simply couldn't send me," he declared.

-What hurts the most, in her own words, is that the issue was not athletic.
-"The saddest thing is that it wasn't due to lack of skill, but rather lack of opportunity," said the swimmer who specializes in breaststroke and individual medley.
+What hurts the most, in her own words, is that the problem was not athletic.
+“The saddest thing is that it wasn’t due to a lack of skill, but rather a lack of opportunity,” said the swimmer specialized in breaststroke and individual medley.

-He revealed that he learned of his exclusion about two months ago.
-"I found out two months ago that all my preparation had been in vain, all those hours of training, the journey made to get to practice, and every sacrifice were overshadowed by the political and economic situation my country is facing," he wrote in the video description.
+According to what he revealed, he learned of his exclusion about two months ago.
+"I found out two months ago that all my preparation had been in vain, all those hours of training, the journey to reach the training sessions, and every sacrifice was overshadowed by the political and economic situation my country is going through," he wrote in the video description.

 Previously, at the I Caribbean Games in Guadeloupe 2022, he had won silver in the 200 m individual medley and bronze in the 100 m breaststroke.